 Recommended Hydroponic Usage Rates: 100 – 400 ppm

 Nitrogen first of all never comes into the plant as just N. It’s role in the biological functions of the plant are not to be understated.
 Nitrogen isn’t just fertilizer.
 It’s literally makes up part the RNA/DNA of the plant.
 Nitrogen is part of a functional group called an amine (-NH2), a derivative of ammonia (NH3) that makes up part of all amino acids.
 Amino comes from ammonia.
-A metal Cation like copper require amines for transport in the xylem & phloem.
-Nitrogen is in the heme group of chlorophyll.
-Hormones like cytokinin divide cells with the aid of nitrogen so as you can see, nitrogen is much more than just a fertilizer.
-But as a fertilizer, nitrogen is available to roots in two forms, as ammonium (NH4 +) or nitrate (NO3 –).
+A metal cation like copper require amines for transport in the xylem & phloem.
+Nitrogen is in the heme group of chlorophyll and is why we associate the plant’s green color to nitrogen.
+Hormones like cytokinin divide cells with the aid of nitrogen.
+So as you can see, nitrogen is much more than just a fertilizer.
+But as a fertilizer, nitrogen is available to roots in two forms, as ammonium (NH4+) or nitrate (NO3 –).
 The nitrogen cycle is enzymatic.
 Cannabis doesn’t use ammonium or nitrate directly, and must use enzymes in the roots, stems or leaves to covert/reduce the different forms of nitrogen within the plant.
 I hope some of this chemistry is starting to make sense.

 A special class of enzymes called nitrate and nitrite reductase does the nitrate, nitrite and ammonium conversions.
 Reduction to nitrite (NO2 –) doesn’t just happen as nitrate enters the plant through the roots.
 Reduction can happen in the xylem tube on the way up the plant and even in the leaves.
 Highly specialized bacteria form relationships with nitrogen fixing plants like clovers, that can pull N2 from the atmosphere, an incredible strong and stable bond, and shit out ammonium.
 I wish we could get them to colonize cannabis roots.
 Ammonium conversions consumes more oxygen than nitrate conversions.
 So it only makes sense that low water temps are more favorable to ammonium reduction.
 Nitrates can stay soluble in higher temps so it would make sense that desert plants prefer nitrates while wetland plants would prefer ammonium.
 Cannabis is a plant that can use both forms.
 Decomposing plants provide the bulk of nitrogen found in the soil, but nitrogen can come from other carbon sources like mammals and their urea CO(NH2)2.
 These guys (Haber and Bosch) found a way with heat and pressure to synthetically convert N2 from the atmosphere to ammonia NH3 for commercial fertilizer production.
 Nitrogen uptake affects the rhizosphere pH like I mentioned before.
 The charge on the root cells needs to be balanced.
 Ion exchange is a swap of the same charged ions at an active mineral transport site.
 Nitrogen attached to hydrogen (ammonium NH4 +) is a cation (positive) and releases a (positive) H+ ion in the exchange which lowers pH and increases the acidity.
 Nitrogen attached to oxygen (nitrate NO3 –) is an anion (negative) that consumes hydrogen ions during uptake, raising the pH.
 During nitrate uptake bicarbonate (HCO3 -) is released.
 See how hydrogen and carbon replaced the nitrogen.
 Another reason nitrate is preferred by cannabis growers is because ammonium is a cation that competes for space on soil/clay particles with other cations like potassium, calcium and magnesium.
 This is what nutrient antagonism is.
 Too much of one limits the space for others of the same charge to fit on the particle.
 Plants like ammonium because it just needs to go from NH4 + to NH3 to NH2 –.
 Where nitrate goes from NO3 – to NO2 – to NH4 + to NH3 to NH2 –.
 Problem with ammonium as opposed to nitrate, ammonium would take up space other cations need on substrate particles.